 What are VOCs and VOC Emissions?

-Volatile Organic Compounds (a VOC to those in the know) are carbon-containing chemicals used in many day-to-day products.
-From upholstered and flexible polyurethane foam furniture like crib mattresses to carpet, vinyl flooring, adhesives, composite wood, cosmetics, air fresheners, and cleaning products, VOCs are omnipresent in our lives and homes.
+Volatile Organic Compounds (VOCs to those in the know) are carbon-containing chemicals used in many day-to-day products.
+From upholstered and flexible polyurethane foam furniture like crib mattresses, to carpet, vinyl flooring, adhesives, composite wood, cosmetics, air fresheners, and cleaning products, VOCs are omnipresent in our lives and homes.

-Products in the United States use VOCs rather extensively, and have done so since the 1940s.
+Products in the United States use VOCs extensively, and have done so since the 1940s.
 Because they’re so common, you can assume with near-certainty you have VOC-containing products in your home today.

 A study by the United States Environmental Protection Agency found